 SLOT Button-The SLOT button serves two purposes.
-First, it selects which storage is accessed by the system-either the storage module slot or one of the ExpressCard slots.
+First, it selects which storage is accessed by the system-either the storage module slot or one of the ExpressCard slots (only Slot 1 is functional in firmware version 3.0).
 Second, the SLOT button is used to unmount a currently selected piece of media.